You are here: Start » User Interface » Connecting and Configuring Filters

 - The filter parameters can also be modified during continuous program execution (F5).

 Linking or Loading Data From a File

-Sometimes the data that have to be used on an input of a filter is stored in an .avdata file, that has been created as a result of some Adaptive Vision Studio program (for example creating a custom OCR model).
+Sometimes data values that have to be used on an input of a filter are stored in an .avdata file, that has been created as a result of some Aurora Vision Studio program (for example creating a custom OCR model).
 It is possible to load such data to the program with the LoadObject filter, but most often it is more convenient and more effective to link the input port directly to the file.
 To create such a link choose Link from AVDATA File... from the context menu of the input (click with the right mouse button on an input port of a filter).

 It is also possible to load, not link, data from an .avdata file.
 This is done with the Import from AVDATA File... command in the context menu, which copies the data and makes them part of the current project.

 Connecting HMI and Global Parameters